Young and Mature Orchard Irrigation and Chemigation Calculator

 Water applied

-Use this after irrigation to estimate gross and net depth applied.
+Use this after irrigation to estimate gross and net depth applied over the total irrigated orchard/block acres.

-Gross depth = flow × hours × 60 ÷ 27,154 ÷ irrigated acres.
+Gross depth = flow × hours × 60 ÷ 27,154 ÷ total irrigated acres.
 Net useful depth = gross depth × application efficiency.
+Wetted area is not used.

 Irrigation frequency